Koenkk/zigbee2mqtt.io/docs/devices/ZLinky_TIC.md

 * `tarif`: Overrides the automatic current tarif.
 This option will exclude unnecessary attributes.
 Open a issue to support more of them.
 Default: auto.
 The value must be one of `Historique - BASE`, `Historique - HCHP`, `Historique - EJP`, `Historique - BBR`, `Standard - Sem WE Lundi`, `Standard - Sem WE Mercredi`, `Standard - Sem WE Vendredi`, `Standard - BASE`, `Standard - Heure Pleine Heure Creuse`, `Standard - Heures Super Creuses`, `Standard - TEMPO`, `Standard - ZEN Flex`, `auto`

 * `kWh_precision`: Number of digits after decimal point for kWh, takes into effect on next report of device.
+This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

 * `measurement_poll_chunk`: During the poll, request multiple exposes to the Zlinky at once for reducing Zigbee network overload.
 Too much request at once could exceed device limit.
 Requires Z2M restart.
 Default: 1.
 The value must be a number with a minimum value of `1`